Investing and getting advice

 infographic looks at the everyday challenges women face and the

 small steps they can take now that can make a big difference

 Investing your money can help secure your

 financial future.
-If you are thinking of seeing a financial
+If you're thinking of seeing a financial adviser,

-and only deal with someone you
+appropriate experience to help you, and only deal with someone you

 Last updated: 16 Oct 2018